-UEI encourages all students to attend class on a regular and consistent basis by adhering to the following attendance policy.
-Additionally, all students in a hybrid program are expected to submit completed academic activities for the online portion of the program.
+UEI College encourages all students to attend class on a regular and consistent basis by adhering to the following attendance policy.
+Additionally, all students in a hybrid and Online program are expected to submit completed academic activities for the online portion of the program.
 Absent -The student will be considered absent if s/he fails to attend the assigned class session.
-For Hybrid Programs, the lack of academic activity for more than seven (7) consecutive calendar days will result in an absence.
+For Hybrid and Online Programs, the lack of an academic activity for a given day will result in an absence for that day.